klaemo/csv-stream/Readme.md

 var fstream = fs.createReadStream('/path/to/file'),
     parser = csv(options /* optional */, callback /* optional */)

-// emits the current line as an array and the line number parser.on('data', function (data, lineNo) {
+// emits each row as an array of fields and it's number parser.on('data', function (row, rowNo) {
-  // do stuff with data
+  // do stuff with data as it comes in
 })

 // AND/OR
 function callback(err, doc) {
   if (err) throw err

-  // now you have the complete parsed document doc.forEach(function (line) {
-    /*
-     * doc is an array of lines from the csv input
+  // doc is an array of row arrays doc.forEach(function (row) {})
-     * each line is itself an array of fields
-     */
-  })
 }

 // now pump some data into it